Kong/docs.konghq.com/app/konnect/analytics/use-cases.md

 Some example scenarios where this type of report would be useful are:

-* Security: If you find that a particular application is generating more traffic than expected, you can assess its security to ensure that it wont be a potential risk for the organization.
+* Security: If you find that a particular application is generating more traffic than expected, you can assess its security to ensure that it won't be a potential risk for the organization.
 * Monetization: If you have a monetization strategy, knowing which applications are actually consuming the data can help you allocate resources to make financial decisions.
 * Innovation: You can identify API usage patterns and trends using these reports, which can help you allocate resources and make development decisions.